Chagatai Khan

-Biography

 Early life and personality

 Chagatai's mother, Börte, was born into the Onggirat tribe, who lived along the Greater Khingan mountain range south of the Ergüne river, in modern-day Inner Mongolia.
 She married a Mongol leader (Note: At this point in time, the word "Mongols" only referred to the members of one tribe in northeast Mongolia; because this tribe played a central role in the formation of the Mongol Empire, their name was later used for all the tribes.) named Temüjin c.
 1178 after a seven-year betrothal.
 After giving birth to a daughter named Qojin, Börte was kidnapped and raped by members of the Merkit tribe—the true paternity of her next child, a son named Jochi, was never known, although Temüjin accepted his legitimacy.
 Chagatai, born in late 1183 or 1184, was thus the first son definitively fathered by Temüjin.
 He had six younger full siblings: two brothers named Ögedei and Tolui, and four sisters named Checheyigen, Alaqa, Tümelün, and Al Altan.

 In 1206, having united the tribes of Mongolia, Temüjin held a large assembly called a kurultai where he was acclaimed as "Genghis Khan".
 He began to reorder his new nation, dividing it between members of his ruling dynasty.
 Chagatai was granted territories near the Altai Mountains, where the Naiman tribe had previously ruled.
 He also received either 4,000 or 8,000 subjects, drawn from the Jalayir, Barlas, Suldus, Sonit, and Dughlat tribes.
 Chagatai's two primary wives were the Onggirat women Yesülün and Tögen, the daughters of Börte's cousin Qata; Yesülün was his favourite and the mother of his favourite son Mutukan.
 His other named sons were Mochi Yaba, the son of one of Yesülün's servants and thus given little regard by his father, as well as Balgashi, Sarban, Yesu-Mongke, and Baidar, whose mothers are unknown.

 Chagatai was renowned for his expertise in Mongol laws and traditional customs, especially when it came to following the will of the khan.
 According to some sources, Genghis entrusted him and his adopted brother Shigi Qutuqu with administering the legal code known as the Yasa.
 Medieval chroniclers such as Juzjani noted his strictness in interpreting the law and the harshness of his temperament.